Sam Loves Stories

 National Autism Center (2015): Evidence-Based Practice and Autism

-My wife has developed a complete bundle with 5+1 Social Stories – professionally designed, field-tested, and ready to use immediately.
+My wife has developed a complete bundle with 5+1 companion stories – professionally designed, field-tested, and ready to use immediately.

 Topics: Dentist, Doctor/Vaccination, Hospital, Hairdresser, Restaurant, Supermarket